Space for Earthlings

 A drop in launching cost spurs an increase in launch

-What happens when it costs less to launch goods around the planet on a SpaceX Starship rocket compared to the status quo of airlifting via **Lockheed Martin **KC-130 cargo plane?
-As the cost to launch a heavy object into low-earth orbit has decreased by several orders of magnitude, it has implications not only on how much ‘stuff’ we can launch to Space, but what also can return back to Earth.
-It cost $100,000 per kilogram to ride the U.S. Space Shuttle in 1980, or $1,000 per kilogram to ride SpaceX’s Falcon Heavy in 2020.
-Starship, with anticipated operation beginning in 2025, may achieve a price point of just $100 per kilogram.
-Launch cost is an important instigator of space development in much the way that low-cost access to large bodies of water such as navigable rivers helped port cities to grow on the top of lowered transportation costs.
-(For a deeper look at this, check out Tomas Pueyo’s thread.
+What happens when it costs less to launch goods around the planet on a SpaceX Starship rocket compared to the status quo of airlifting via a Lockheed Martin KC-130 cargo plane?
+As the cost to launch a heavy object into LEO has decreased by several orders of magnitude, it has implications not only on how much ‘stuff’ we can launch to Space, but what also can return back to Earth.
+It cost roughly $54,500 per kilogram to ride the U.S. Space Shuttle, approximately $1,500 per kilogram on SpaceX’s Falcon Heavy, and Starship (which completed 11 integrated flight tests through late 2025) is projected to achieve a price point under $100 per kilogram with reuse.
+8 Launch cost is an important instigator of space development in much the way that low-cost access to large bodies of water such as navigable rivers helped port cities to grow on the top of lowered transportation costs.
+(For a deeper look at this, check out Tomas Pueyo’s thread.)

 Hidden costs of orbiting data streams